Change of details

 Companies who own property and change their registered company name must supply Council with a copy of the change of name certificate.
 You can obtain a copy of this certificate from the Australian Securities and Investments Commission.

 When a property owner dies, Council needs to change the name on the rate account.
 A beneficiary requesting any applicable discounts or rebates on the property needs to reapply.

 If you have joint tenancy ownership of a property and your partner dies, Council can remove their name from the rate account upon receipt of the death certificate.
 This is not the case for 'tenants in common' ownership and Council must receive official notification from the Queensland Government before altering details.
 This is because ownership doesn't necessarily revert to the surviving partner.

 The current landowner is responsible for the rates debt.

 When you buy or sell a property, rates are adjusted to reflect new ownership.

-Council alters its land ownership records after receiving official notification from the Department of Natural Resources, Mines and Energy.
+Council alters its land ownership records after receiving official notification from the Department of Resources.

 Council cannot accept change of ownership details from the new owner.